Sure Dividend

 Cincinnati Financial (CINF) has a dividend track record that few companies can rival.

-The company has increased its cash dividend for 63 consecutive years, making it one of just 16 stocks in the entire market with a dividend increase streak of at least 60 years.
+The company has increased its cash dividend for 64 consecutive years, making it one of just 16 stocks in the entire market with a dividend increase streak of at least 60 years.

 That puts Cincinnati Financial among the elite of Dividend Kings, a small group of stocks that have increased their payouts for at least 50 consecutive years.

-You can see the full list of all 50 Dividend Kings here.
+You can see the full list of all 53 Dividend Kings here.

-You can also download an Excel spreadsheet with the full list of Dividend Kings (plus metrics that matter such as price-to-earnings ratios and dividend yields) by clicking on the link below:
+You can also download an Excel spreadsheet with the full list of Dividend Kings (plus metrics that matter, such as price-to-earnings ratios and dividend yields) by clicking on the link below:

 Dividend Kings have the longest track records when it comes to rewarding shareholders with rising dividends.

 Cincinnati Financial has a relatively “boring” business model.
 But insurance stocks are among the best stocks for long-term dividend growth investors.
-Cincinnati Financial stock has a 2.9% dividend yield, which is significantly above the ~1.6% average yield of the S&P 500 Index.
+Cincinnati Financial stock has a 2.2% dividend yield, which is significantly above the ~1.3% average yield of the S&P 500 Index.

-Thanks to its strong business model, healthy payout ratio, and its strong balance sheet, the insurer has ample room to keep raising its dividend for many more years.
+Thanks to its strong business model, healthy payout ratio, and strong balance sheet, the insurer has ample room to keep raising its dividend for many more years.

 Business Overview